 Pay Attention to Weather Conditions

 If you live somewhere that gets snowy or icy in winter, be diligent about clearing it from your deck.
 Extreme cold can cause unnecessary expansion and contraction, and composite decks get icy in winter.
-Avoid using salt as it might ruin the decking boards.
+Avoid using salt as it might ruin the composite decking boards.

 Sweep Your Composite Decking Boards Regularly

-Finally, don’t neglect sweeping your deck on at least a weekly basis to stop leaves, mud and muck from gathering on the surface.
+Finally, don’t neglect sweeping your composite deck on at least a weekly basis to stop leaves, mud and muck from gathering on the surface.
 Slipperiness is most likely to occur because these items get trodden into the deck boards and accumulate over time until you’re faced with a slick, slippery mess.
 By regularly sweeping, you can prevent this from happening and save money on expensive mold removal products.

 Give Your Family an Entirely New Living Space